Sign up

 RCS makes sending more information inside a secure text message quick and straightforward by incorporating similar features of popular messaging apps like iMessage or WeChat.
 This includes new elements like enhanced text features, higher-resolution multimedia, and more.

-How Does RCS Messaging Work?
+How Does RCS Text Messaging Work?

 RCS messages rely on mobile network data or Wi-Fi to be sent between users.
 One caveat: its features will only work if both users have RCS messaging enabled on their Android devices.
 If someone using RCS sends messages to a person using iMessage (or another non-supported device), the text will be delivered as an SMS/MMS text.